 For the do-it-yourself investor, it’s often difficult to find an international broker that will accept customers who live in Thailand.
 After contacting numerous brokers only to be told they don’t accept non-resident accounts and seeing the fees of ones that do, I’ve found Interactive Brokers to be the best for international investing (if you open an account from this link I will get a commission).
 They are one of the lowest cost brokers in the industry and offer dozens of markets around the world.
 Everything is done electronically so there’s no need to send forms back and forth by regular mail, even to open an account or withdraw money.

-You can send US Dollars directly to Interactive Brokers from UOB in Thailand without any intermediary bank.
+As a foreigner, you can send US Dollars directly to Interactive Brokers from UOB in Thailand without any intermediary bank.
 This saves you money on fees and your funds are usually available in just a few hours after you initiate the transfer.
 You need to make sure the bank understands you are sending money to your own account when using the ‘return of savings’ reason as a foreigner, similar to sending money to your own account at another bank.
 An account confirmation letter is available from their online account management system and don’t forget your work contract or a salary confirmation letter from your employer.
 Withdrawing funds takes only a few clicks.

 Interactive Brokers is truly low-cost.
 They charge half a cent per share commission for US markets (yes, that’s $0.005 USD per share!) with a minimum charge of $1.00 USD.
 Transactions on the London Stock Exchange are a flat 6 GBP for any transaction under 50,000 GBP (don’t forget the 0.5% stamp duty tax that everyone has to pay on purchases on the LSE).
 Market data is charged separately, which means if you’re not going to do any buying or selling for a while or if you have access to data somewhere else, you can turn it off to save money on fees.
 Also, they don’t charge any inactivity fee on accounts greater than $100,000 USD.